julie-forman-kay-lab/SPyCi-PDB/example/README.rst

 To use the bare-bones version of :code:`spycipdb`, the PRE, NOE, JC, and smFRET modules do not require third-party applications.

-!!!!!!TODO: include other things that are not third-party!!!!!!

 For example, in the :code:`pre` module, view its help using the following::

     spycipdb pre -h